csavaro/pyPosControl/README.md

 ### Classes
 - MainFrame : app (tk.Tk()), regroupe tous les éléments graphiques et fait le liens avec les modèles.

+## connection.py
+### Exceptions
+- MissingValue : meant to be called when an important parameter or value is not set.
+### Classes
+- SerialConnection : create a serial connection by port and execute raw commands on it.
+Wait for an acknowledge after sending each command atm.

 ## communications.py
 ### Abstract class
 - Commads : set mandatory functions for future commands like c-series.
 Currently there is `move` and `stop`.